-Winemaking is a complicated business with many factors that determine the taste and the quality of a wine.
+Winemaking is a complicated business with many factors that determine a wine’s taste and quality.
 Its origin, the varietal, the vintage, and other details can tell you a lot about it before drinking it.
 But to gather this information, you must be able to read a wine bottle label.
-Unfortunately, this can be difficult because winemakers don’t use consistent designs with standardized information across the industry.
+Unfortunately, this can be difficult because winemakers do not use consistent designs with standardized information across the industry.
 To identify the essential pieces of information from every design, let’s discuss how to read a wine label.

-A wine bottle label is a small piece of paper that a vintner puts on a wine bottle to provide basic information about its content to consumers.
-It typically contains the wine’s name, the producer’s name, the appellation of origin, the varietal used to make it, the vintage, information about production methods and the wine style, and the alcohol content.
+A wine bottle label is a small piece of paper that a vintner puts on a wine bottle to provide consumers with basic information about its content.
+It typically contains the wine‘s name, the producer’s name, the appellation of origin, the varietal used to make it, the vintage, information about production methods and the wine style, and the alcohol content.

 Wine labels have a long history that goes back even further than the history of glass bottles.
 In 1923, Archeologist Howard Carter opened the burial site of Pharaoh Tutankhamun, who ruled Egypt around 1330 BC.
 In his grave, Carter found wine amphoras made from clay.
 These amphoras carried hieroglyphs that indicated the vintage of their content.
 Interestingly, it seemed that only specific vintages were good enough for the last journey of the Pharaoh.